Skip to main content

 Conclusions after days 4 and 5

 After comparing my experience in Days 4 and 5 to the first three days, I have to say that the Make a Difference Boot Camp continues to provide a very positive experience in terms of helping people to create their own social enterprise business ideas - each of the presenters that came along this week had very different, and yet very interesting ways of exploring various subjects at hand.
-Whether it's Dr Fran's use of confectionery to explain marketing concepts, Amy's use of "rogue" sheets of paper, or Adam's use of structured diagrams to organise and plan marketing campaigns.
+Whether it's using confectionery to explain marketing concepts, the use of "rogue" sheets of paper, or the use of structured diagrams in the guest session to organise and plan marketing campaigns.

-Furthermore, in this week, I was able to continue on the path of discovering myself and what I can achieve in so many positive ways, as Amy's personality continues to shine when it comes to delivering the Boot Camp.
+Furthermore, in this week, I was able to continue on the path of discovering myself and what I can achieve in so many positive ways.
 For instance, prior to writing the blog post about the first three days of the Boot Camp and everyone responding to it very positively, I never thought to myself that I was a good writer or that I could do anything in that area.

-After hearing the things that were being said about autism and neurodiversity on Day 5, I've also managed to gain some newly-founded respect for the Enterprise Manager's role in general, as I am really pleased to see that Amy is using her platform and position in the University to change the enterprise and entrepreneurship landscape for neurodivergents for the better, especially for people with autism who are looking to become entrepreneurs.
+After hearing the things that were being said about autism and neurodiversity on Day 5, I've also managed to gain some newly-founded respect for the Enterprise Team in general, as I am really pleased to see that the team are using their platform and position in the University to change the enterprise and entrepreneurship landscape for neurodivergents for the better, especially for people with autism who are looking to become entrepreneurs.
 I hope that this is something that will be followed through in successive managements for a long time to come.

 I am certainly looking forward to sharing days 6 and 7 when the time comes, especially with the latter being a short day, so I hoping to share with you how that dynamic will play out.
 As always, do let me know if there is anything in these diagrams that I could improve.